Eastern imperial eagle (Aquila heliaca)

 Areas of occurrence

-It can also be observed in the northern Russia, Northeast India, northern Pakistan, Mongolia and Siberia.
+It can also be observed in northern Russia, Northeast India, northern Pakistan, Mongolia and Siberia.

 Rarely appears in Poland, it clearly prefers Hungary and Slovakia instead.